+The volume of a cube is how much space the cube takes up in three-dimensions.
 The volume of a cube is always measured in cubic units derived from the linear unit given or used to measure the side length.

 A cube is a three-dimensional solid with six congruent square faces meeting at right angles, eight vertices, and twelve equal length sides.
 A cube is one of the five Platonic Solids and is also called a hexahedron.